sherrardTr4129/RealSense-BNO055-Pose-Estimation/README.md

 The kinect position capture sub-system attempts to locate the vision target in a given RGB frame, and then attempts to extract the vision target's approximate depth and X,Y coordinates in the camera's coordinate frame.
 From here, these values are scaled and shifted accordingly and re-published to the rest of the system as a PointStamped message.
 Have a look at this sub-system's block diagram and a physical representation of the system components below.

 ### BNO055 Orientation Capture
 The BNO055 orientation capture sub-system attempts to determine the orientation of the vision target as a quaternion, and then wirelessly transmit said quaternion back to a base-station MCU.
-The base-station MCU then sends the quaternion to a
+The base-station MCU then sends the quaternion to a ROS node running on a local computer via a serial interface.
+This ROS node processes the quaternion components and publishes it as a quaternionStamped message to the rest of the system.
+The overall sub-system block diagram, as well as a visual representation of the system can be seen in the figures below.

 ## System Dependencies
 The various dependencies of the system can be seen in the following sub-sections.

 ### Kinect Dependencies
 To run the kinect interfacing software in this repository, make sure to install the libfreenect library and python wrappers.
-Two bash scripts can be found [here](https://github.com/alwynmathew/libfreenect-with-python] that do exactly that.)
+Two bash scripts can be found [here](https://github.com/alwynmathew/libfreenect-with-python) that do exactly that.)

-### MCU Serial Interface
+### MCU Serial Interface Dependencies
 The wirelss orientation data reciever MCU serial ROS driver depends on the pyserial library for serial connectiviy.
 This library can be installed by running the following command in a terminal:

 ```bash